WONDER:

 Wine is a magical process of transformation; grapes become wine.
 There are two major fermentation steps in the making of wine: primary and secondary fermentation.
 As soon as the grapes leave the vineyard and are crushed in the winery, the miracle of primary fermentation begins.

 Within a couple of hours after being picked, they’re in the winery and the fun begins.
 They’re crushed (squishy squashing each little grape) and de-stemmed (a set of whirling fingers literally fling away all the leaves and stems, leaving only the crushed grapes) and pumped into a vessel, their fermenting home.
-The vessel is usually stainless steel, but sometimes it’s an open concrete or old wooden vat, or, for many Short Runs batches, a huge bucket equivalent to one barrel of wine!
+The vessel is initially often stainless steel, but sometimes it’s an open concrete or old wooden vat, or, for many Short Runs batches, a huge bucket equivalent to just 1-3 barrels of wine!

 Over the next 10-20 days the grapes undergo 'primary' fermentation.
 The natural yeasts in the vessel get busy, converting sugar into alcohol and creating CO2.
 The CO2 bubbles up through the mixture, lifting the grape skins to the surface and creating a thick top layer.
-Around twice a day we plunge the wine with our hands or a special plunging tool to mix up the skins with the juice so we can extract all the good antioxidants, colours and flavours from the skins.
-This plunging process also introduces oxygen, which the yeasts need to survive
+Twice a day we plunge the wine with our hands (and arms!) to mix up the skins with the juice so we can extract all the good antioxidants, colours and flavours from the skins.
+This plunging process also introduces oxygen, which the yeasts need to survive.

 WAKE UP.